 - Fallen leaves can help retain moisture below the tree.

 - The absorbed water sustains the tree or evaporates off leaves.

 Finding exact metrics on runoff reduction is difficult, but some estimates are available.

 For example, a mature deciduous tree may intercept 500 to 700 gallons of water per year, an evergreen as much as 4,000 gallons

 per year, according to research cited in a Virginia Tech bulletin.

 What About Wilmette Trees?

 Luckily, the Village of Wilmette values trees, and claims to maintain almost 18,000 parkway trees.
 The village also supports maintenance of existing trees on private property.
-For example, property owners must file a tree removal permit to get permission before chopping down any tree over 10 inches in diameter.
+For example, property owners must file an application for a tree removal permit to get permission before chopping down any tree over 10 inches in diameter.

 But I wonder how many trees are removed without permits, and how many developers and property owners get variances to remove unwanted trees?

 A good overview of runoff issues and landscaping solutions: